Haven Life Insurance Review

 Summary of Money’s Haven Life Insurance Review

-For individuals looking for basic term life policies without the hassle of medical exams or lengthy application processes, Haven Life could be a useful solution.
-You can get either fully underwritten or simplified issue policies, and all plans include an accelerated death benefit rider.
+For individuals looking for a term life insurance policy with a quick online application, Haven Life could be a useful solution.
+You can get either fully underwritten or simplified issue policies — the latter does not require a medical exam — and all plans include an accelerated death benefit rider.

 However, Haven Life’s life insurance policies may be slightly more expensive than you could find elsewhere, and you can be denied coverage based on your medical history.
 If you want permanent life insurance, guaranteed issue policies or additional riders, you’ll be better off working with another agency (check our list of the best life insurance companies to start).